Aros-Technology-Studio/AST-Aros-Financial-Paradigm/README.md

 This repository contains the comprehensive architecture, documentation, and reference implementations for the **AST (Aros Studio) Foundational Platform**.

-AST is not just a blockchain; it is a **foundational infrastructure platform** engineered to operate with the precision of a Swiss watch.
+AST is not just a ledger; it is a **foundational infrastructure platform** engineered to operate with the precision of a Swiss watch.
 It serves as a secure, high-performance, and **regulatory-native** engine designed specifically for institutional and governmental finance.

 The platform addresses the "Great Divide" between Traditional Finance (TradFi) and Decentralized Finance (DeFi) by solving three core risks at the architectural level: